Madelyn Deutch: Early life

 Deutch was born in San Fernando Valley, Los Angeles County, California.
 She is the elder daughter of actress Lea Thompson and director Howard Deutch and sister of actress Zoey Deutch.
 Her mother, from Minnesota, is of Irish ancestry while her father, from New York, is of Jewish ancestry.

 Career

 She is known for her recurring role in the television miniseries Texas Rising.
-She played the role of Dakota in season 1 of Robert Kirkman's Outcast and she will also be seen in season 2.
+She played the role of Dakota in Robert Kirkman's Outcast.
 She acted alongside her mother and sister in Mayor Cupcake.

-Deutch was seen as Alex in the 2014 American drama film 50 to 1 which is based on the true story of Mine That Bird, an undersized thoroughbred racehorse who won the 2009 Kentucky Derby.
+Deutch played Alex in the 2014 American drama film 50 to 1 which is based on the true story of Mine That Bird, an undersized thoroughbred racehorse who won the 2009 Kentucky Derby.
 In 2017, she played the lead role alongside her sister Zoey Deutch in her mother's directorial debut The Year of Spectacular Men.
 She portrays a young woman fresh out of college who kindles and torches relationships with several men, including characters played by Jesse Bradford and Nicholas Braun.
 She also wrote the script for the film.

+Personal life

+Deutch is married to Zach Carlisle and they have one child together, a daughter named Robbie June Carlisle (born 2025).